Wondering how cerebral palsy affects the immune system?

 Just because an individual has cerebral palsy does not mean they will have a weak immune system.

-However, complications of CP like reduced mobility, feeding problems, and high levels of stress can significantly affect the body’s ability to function optimally.
+However, complications of CP such as reduced mobility, feeding problems, and high levels of stress may affect the body’s ability to function optimally.